Jewish Israeli stone throwing: Haredi incidents

-Haredi attacks against property, involving both stone-throwing, vandalism and arson at bus stops, broke out in 1985-1986 to protest posters showing what they regarded as immodest women.
+Haredi attacks against property, involving both stone throwing, vandalism and arson at bus stops, broke out in 1985–1986 to protest posters showing what they regarded as immodest women.

 Jewish Orthodox Israelis threw stones at passing cars throughout 2009 to protest infractions of the Sabbath.
-Large scale protests broke out, involving stone-throwing in June and July in response to the opening of a car park near the Old Quarter of Jerusalem.
+Large scale protests broke out, involving stone throwing in June and July in response to the opening of a car park near the Old Quarter of Jerusalem.
 On 9 August, the Jerusalem city mayor Nir Barkat was stoned by dozens of Haredi demonstrators who held him responsible for the car park's opening.

 Throwing stones at cars operated in violation of the Jewish Sabbath is practiced among the Haredi community of Jews, such as the Hasidic community.
 At the request of the Jerusalem police, the practice was halted during the First Intifada.
 Israeli police have also had stones thrown at them in protest for the operation of commercial establishments on Saturday.
 In Mea Shearim, women who sport ‘immodest dress’ have often been subject to stoning, though this has also been reported in Beit Shemesh.
 Members of the Women of the Wall, a protest group advocating for women's rights to pray at the Western Wall, have also been subject to stoning by the Haredim, as have demonstrators for gay rights.
-Sometimes, the Haredi stone-throwing has a political nature, as in protesting the arrest of prominent members of the community arrested on suspicion of things like money-laundering and tax fraud.
-Palestinians in Shuafat's refugee camp have been targeted Haredim from Ramat Shlomo.
-In October 2000, in the wake of demonstrations and rioting by Israeli Arabs and Palestinians that included stone-throwing, the Hassan Bek Mosque in Jaffa was stoned by Jews, who tried to set it on fire.
+Sometimes, the Haredi stone throwing has a political nature, as in protesting the arrest of prominent members of the community arrested on suspicion of things like money-laundering and tax fraud.
+Palestinians in Shuafat's refugee camp have been targeted by Haredim from Ramat Shlomo.
+In October 2000, in the wake of demonstrations and rioting by Israeli Arabs and Palestinians that included stone throwing, the Hassan Bek Mosque in Jaffa was stoned by Jews, who tried to set it on fire.

-Haredi Jewish stone-throwing has also taken place to protest army recruitment and archaeological research.
+Haredi Jewish stone throwing has also taken place to protest army recruitment and archaeological research.
 It is often carried out by Haredi Jews who believe a particular neighborhood or town belongs to them and wish to police it from any opposition.
 The activity among Israel's Haredi circles has been documented in Jerusalem since the early 1970s.
-According to a Hiddush spokesman, Haredi violence (including stone-throwing) in Haredi-dominated neighbourhoods such as Mea Shearim has evolved from religious struggles to the mere entrance of government agencies or service providers.
+According to a Hiddush spokesman, Haredi violence (including stone throwing) in Haredi-dominated neighbourhoods such as Mea Shearim has evolved from religious struggles to the mere entrance of government agencies or service providers.

 Since several years prior to 2012, it became "commonplace" to throw stones at drivers violating what the stone-throwers regard as the sanctity of the holy day by driving on Hebron Road in Jerusalem on Yom Kippur eve, following the conclusion of prayer services.